matthijskooijman/arduino-lmic/README.md

 consists of 8 symbols, of which the receiver needs to see 4 symbols to lock on.
-The current implementation tries to enable the receiver for 5 symbol times at 1.5 symbol after the start of the receive window, meaning that a inacurracy of plus or minus 2.5 symbol times should be acceptable.
+The current implementation tries to enable the receiver for 5 symbol times at 1.5 symbol after the start of the receive window, meaning that a inaccuracy of plus or minus 2.5 symbol times should be acceptable.

-At the fastest LoRa setting supported by the tranceiver (SF5BW500) a single preamble symbol takes 64μs, so the receive window timing should be accurate within 160μs (for LoRaWAN this is SF7BW250, needing accuracy within 1280μs).
+At the fastest LoRa setting supported by the transceiver (SF5BW500) a single preamble symbol takes 64μs, so the receive window timing should be accurate within 160μs (for LoRaWAN this is SF7BW250, needing accuracy within 1280μs).
 This is certainly within a crystal's accuracy, but using